 - 1 1/4 cups whole wheat pastry flour (spoon and sweep) (170 grams)

 - 1/4 teaspoon baking soda

 - 1/2 teaspoon Morton kosher salt

-- 8 tablespoons cold unsalted butter cut into 1 inch chunks
+- 8 tablespoons cold unsalted butter, cut into chunks (114 grams)

 - 1 teaspoon vanilla extract